Guardians of the Galaxy Vol. 2

 The women in this film do talk to each other on occasion, mostly when Gamora talks to (or fights with) her sister Nebula.
 But as a whole, the women do not stand on their own.
 The only woman in the film who does is Ayesha, the high priestess of the golden alien race The Sovereign.
 But because The Sovereign are played as a joke due to their uppity attitudes, Ayesha is played off as a joke as well.

-Overall, the women in Guardians of the Galaxy Vol. 2 are utilized to aid in the emotional journeys of the male characters—the only glaring exception is Gamora finally understanding her role in Nebula’s pain and childhood trauma.
+Overall, the women in Guardians of the Galaxy Vol. 2 exist to aid in the emotional journeys of the male characters.
+The only significant exception is Gamora finally understanding her role in Nebula’s pain and childhood trauma.
 Even still, Gamora—who is supposed to be a tough fighter—is primarily used as Peter’s antagonistic love interest.
 Mantis, the new member of the Guardians, is also underdeveloped as a character and used as both comic relief and a love interest for Drax.
 Even Star-Lord’s mom, who only shows up in a flashback, is revealed to be a frigid woman.

 One woman we don’t see until the final moments of the film is Aleta Ogord, played by Michelle Yeoh.
 Aleta has a complicated backstory in Marvel Comics, and it’ll be interesting to see if any of this backstory is woven into future Guardians installments.
 But seeing how women were treated in this film, it feels like we’ll have to hope and pray to see Yeoh return again in any meaningful form in the next Guardians film, if she returns at all.